 According to the Environmental Protection Agency, here are steps you can take to reduce your exposure to lead in your water:

-- Run your water for 15-30 seconds or until it becomes cold or reaches a steady temperature to flush out lead.
+- Run your water to flush out lead.

 - Do not boil water to remove lead.